stevenewey/dl-exercise/README.md

 I've not provided code for all of the above, and have chosen to use Terraform to deploy these tools with Helm charts.
 An alternative would be to utilise a GitOps approach with ArgoCD or Flux.

+As part of the `prodcluster` Terraform I also create the `prodfred` namespace for our app - we'll keep all of our fred-related resources in a single namespace, our *fred* Terraform user/job will only need privileges for this namespace.

 ##### Fred
 I have captured the resources for *fred* together in a Helm chart, which will be applied to the cluster with Terraform.
 It is composed of the following resources:
-* `fred` namespace - we'll keep all of our fred-related resources in a single namespace, our Terraform user/job will only need privileges for this namespace (once created by a higher privileged user)
 * `frontend` service - corresponding to pods running our frontend Django app
 * `frontend` ingress - for exposing our frontend service to the public internet
 * `frontend` deployment - defining our frontend pods, and allowing for rolling upgrades